Athenna178/quantitative_asset_management/README.md

 *  **Risk Analysis:** Computation of the Correlation Matrix and Diversification Benefits.
 *  **Rebalancing:** Options for Monthly or Yearly rebalancing frequencies.
 *  **Benchmarking:** Visual comparison of Portfolio performance vs. Individual Assets.

+## Automation & Reporting
+The system features a robust automated reporting pipeline that operates independently of the web interface.

+### Daily Quantitative Report
+A standalone automation script, report_generator.py, is executed daily at 12:00 PM via a Linux Cron job.

+**State Persistence:** The script reads asset_config_a.json and portfolio_config.json to retrieve the user's latest saved strategies and tickers.

+**Cross-Module Execution:** It reuses the core logic from both engine.py (Quant A) and portfolio_engine.py (Quant B) to ensure metric consistency.

+**Output:** Generates a timestamped .txt report containing:

+**Quant A:** Strategy performance, Sharpe Ratio, and Max Drawdown for the selected asset.

+**Quant B:** Portfolio total return, volatility, and diversification benefits.

+### Server Configuration
+To maintain this automation on the Linux VM, the following crontab configuration is used:

+0 12 * * * cd $HOME/quantitative_asset_management && /usr/bin/python3 report_generator.py >> cron_log.txt 2>&1

+Ps : The script is designed to be case-insensitive and handles missing configuration files gracefully by skipping the respective module instead of crashing.